anburiyan/nlp-dutch-bot/readme.md

     Test the rasa_nlu server
         http://localhost:5000/parse?q=who are you&project=dutch&model=model_20180706-222616

 12. Done! :).
-Now you are ready to get converation with your dutch
+Now you are ready to get conversation with your dutch

     `python boot.py`